Alyson Stoffer, Director of Development, TLC and President, AFP Triangle

 What I’m most excited about is the opportunity to come together across sectors, geography, and responsibilities for the benefit of our missions and greater community and ecosystem.
 This has been a dream for AFP Triangle for the past few years and thanks to the Center team and commitment to our sector – this vision is finally a reality.

 Both AFP Triangle and the North Carolina Center for Nonprofits have shown through this partnership our commitment to taking what we’ve learned along the way to bridge gaps, dream up new ideas, work together, and look ahead.
-This is what we can expect in 2021, and I look forward to seeing you at the conference in a few weeks and hearing more about what’s ahead for you in the new year.
+This is what we can expect in 2021, and I look forward to seeing you at the conference and hearing more about what’s ahead for you in the new year.

 Alyson Stoffer brings together people to invest in ideas, purposes, and practices that resolve our community’s greatest challenges.
 She has been a professional fundraiser for 12+ years in the areas of higher education, education, and healthcare and human services.
 Alyson lives in Raleigh with her husband Todd, Millie the goldendoodle, and Pearl the cat.
 She has been a member of the TLC (founded as Tammy Lynn Center) team for 3+ years and has served on the AFP Triangle Board of Directors for almost 5 years.